 Painting a car requires a certain level of professionalism and experience.
-High-quality paints alone cannot guarantee you an excellent paint makeover for your car.
+High-quality paint alone cannot guarantee you an excellent paint makeover for your car.
 Combining artistry with craft and technical ability provides a final product that makes a car look straight from the assembly line.
 For excellent results, the process of painting a car requires a step-by-step touch-up job explained here.
 Here is how to paint cars like a pro.

 1. Dismantling and masking:

 To avoid splashing paint to unnecessary parts and avoid clear coat build-up, parts of the car need to be entirely dismantled from the car’s body.
 Parts like the bumper, the trunk, door trim panels, glass, the drive train, and sometimes the body may need to be separated from the car’s frame.
 For some parts of the car, the windscreen, for example, can be masked off to avoid stains.
 However, it is easy to remove paint stains using simple instruments like a razor blade and an ordinary glass cleaner.

 To mask off the windscreen, it is advisable not to use newspapers and instead use specific masking papers designed for automotive paints to avoid the paint bleeding through the paper.
 It is also advisable to remove lights and the license plate to paint beneath it.
 To remove glass panels, you need to roll down the glass, remove weather stripping, then remove the trim panels, and from there, it is much easier to open the screws that attach the glass to the window regulator.